redstone-finance/redstone-oracles-monorepo/packages/gelato-relayer/README.md

 ### The configuration: use User arguments

-Put the `manifestUrl` of your configuration in the [userArgs.json](./web3-functions/redstone/userArgs.json) file.
+Put the `manifestUrls` of your configuration in the [userArgs.json](./web3-functions/redstone/userArgs.json) file.
 Make sure the corresponding network is listed in the `hardhat.config.ts` file under `w3f.networks` configuration property.
 In the Gelato environment, put the value into a proper field in the create-task form.